 The spawning survey database was converted to MS ACCESS in 2004.
 A visual basic program was also developed by USGS to calculate estimates of spawning activity in tabular and graphic form.
 The conversion process revealed a number of errors that were corrected and detailed in Smith and Bennett (2005).
 The overall patterns of spawning activity were largely unaffected by these corrections.
-Beginning in 2010, the previous software was no longer compatible with updated Windows OS, so an R program was used to calculate estimates.
+Beginning in 2010, the previous software was no longer compatible with updated Windows OS, so the SPAWNr program was developed by Dr. David Smith (USGS) to calculate estimates.
 Data used in this report (both estimates and raw data) and the software used to calculate estimates are available by request.
+In 2014, it was discovered that the calculation of the reported standard deviation for bay-wide mean spawning activity was denoted incorrectly as the standard error of such data.
+This has been corrected and standard deviation will continue to be reported in the future.